fanyangxyz/Neural-LP/README.md

 Wait for around 8 minutes, navigate to `exps/demo/`, there is `rules.txt` that contains learned logical rules.

 ## Evaluation
+To evaluate the prediction results, following the steps below.
+The first two steps are preparation steps so that we can compute filtered ranks.
+See [TransE] (https://papers.nips.cc/paper/5071-translating-embeddings-for-modeling-multi-relational-data.pdf) for details.
+We use the experiment from Quick Start as an example.
+Change the folder names (datasets/family, exps/dev) for
 ```
 . eval/collect_all_facts.py datasets/family
 python eval/get_truths.py datasets/family